 Learn about the tools.
 Before you plunge in, get familiar with the tool you’re using.
 Our training materials include both technical and cultural tips.
 If you have further questions about how to use social media, please ask the Digital Marketing Team.

-Before you start an EDF account, make sure you have a strategy.
-The digital marketing team has designed planning templates to help guide your strategy on social media.
+Before you start an EDF account, have a strategy.
+The digital marketing team will help you develop your strategy.
 Email DigitalMarketingTeam@edf.org to get a planning template and learn more about best practices for promoting and maintaining an account.

 Identify yourself and your role when you post under your own name.
 EDF’s credibility and integrity are damaged if we appear to be sneaking around or “Astro-Turfing” (faking grassroots support).
 EDF employees, consultants and anyone else we direct to participate in social media must also be clear about the relationship.
 (More about how to identify yourself.)

 You’re on the record.
-Treat all social media comments and posts as though you were giving a quote to a reporter – it is not uncommon for reporters to quote an organization’s tweets or blog posts without obtaining permission or alerting the organization.
-Seek the same approvals that you would in dealing with the traditional press, particularly if you are sharing new information or responding to criticism.
+Treat all social media comments and posts as though you were giving a quote to a reporter – reporters often quote tweets or blog posts without obtaining permission or alerting you.
+When appropriate, seek the same approvals that you would in dealing with traditional press, particularly if you are sharing new information or responding to criticism.
 Be sure of both your facts and the appropriateness of sharing them.

 Once it’s out, it’s out.
 You can’t effectively delete tweets or posts, so be clear on what’s EDF-confidential or otherwise unwise to share.
 If you’re having second thoughts about posting, wait, or talk it over with someone.
 It’s better to be right slowly than wrong quickly.
 Here’s an example of a reporter not being able to remove a tweet of an off-the-record quote by President Obama.